Tooth Extractions in Allentown, PA

 There's no reason to fear any dental procedure when we can help you relax with sedation dentistry with nitrous oxide.

-Also known as “laughing gas,” nitrous oxide is widely used during tooth extractions to help patients relax.
-Nitrous oxide at our Allentown, PA is effective for keeping you calm for the duration of your procedure but has no lingering drowsy side effects.
+Also known as "laughing gas," nitrous oxide is widely used during tooth extractions to help patients relax.
+Nitrous oxide at our Allentown, PA dental office effectively keeps you calm for the duration of your procedure but has no lingering drowsy side effects.

 We mix nitrous oxide with oxygen and have you inhale it through a small nasal mask, and the soothing effects usually take hold in moments.

 You will feel very calm and relaxed and experience a strong sense of comfort and well-being.
 One of the benefits of nitrous is that its effects end just as quickly.
-You’ll be able to leave our dental office after your appointment and drive yourself home safely.
+So you'll be able to leave our dental office after your appointment and drive yourself home safely.